-In this article we’ll go through an example of how to cover the full scope of user lifecycle management without creating any custom scripts.
+In this article we’ll go through an example of how to cover the full scope of user lifecycle management with the Okta API without creating any custom scripts.

 But first, a brief reminder on why bootstrapping these requirements should never be a serious alternative.

 Using Identity APIs without custom scripting should be your mantra

 Should I develop this new application in house or buy it from a vendor?